How Does an LED Emit the Light? Its Working Principle & Types

 How does an LED emit the light?

-LEDs emit light when current flows through them.
+It emits light when current flows through it.
 The figure below shows a simple circuit in which an LED is connected to a battery with a resistor.
 When the switch turns on, the LED conducts current and starts glowing.
 Let us understand the process in detail.

 A simple LED circuit